William Goffe: The Interregnum

 Rewarded for his service with grants of former Crown lands in Hertfordshire, Goffe backed the dismissal of the Rump in April 1653, and its replacement with a nominated body known as Barebone's Parliament.
-However, his acquiescence in the dissolution of the latter in December 1653, and Cromwell's subsequent appointment as Lord Protector, marked a key breaking point with former New Model colleagues, both Fifth Monarchist sympathisers like Thomas Harrison, and republicans such as Edmund Ludlow.
+However, he supported Parliament's dissolution in December 1653, and Cromwell's subsequent appointment as Lord Protector.
+These actions marked his break with former New Model colleagues, both Fifth Monarchist sympathisers like Thomas Harrison, and republicans such as Edmund Ludlow.
 Goffe became one of The Protectorate's most loyal supporters, and was elected MP for Great Yarmouth in the 1654 First Protectorate Parliament.

 In early 1655, he helped suppress the pro-Royalist Penruddock uprising, and was promoted major general in October 1655; during the Rule of the Major-Generals, he served as administrator for the region composed of Berkshire, Sussex, and Hampshire.
 The regime proved both unpopular and expensive, and when elections for a new Parliament were held in September 1656, Goffe was returned as MP for Hampshire.
 This failed to resolve disputes over the constitutional settlement; one solution was to make Cromwell king, an offer he ultimately refused.
 Whether Goffe actively supported the idea, or simply accepted it, is unclear.

 The new constitution included a second chamber for the first time since the abolition of the House of Lords in 1649.
 Known as Cromwell's Other House, it included 63 nominated individuals, including Goffe.
 However, only 42 of the 63 accepted, while Parliament was determined to kill the Other House at birth.
 As a result, it was dissolved in February 1658 without anything other than a preliminary meeting.
 When Cromwell died in September, Goffe transferred allegiance to his son and successor as Lord Protector, Richard Cromwell, whose inability to control either Parliament or the New Model led to his resignation in May 1659.
-This ended Goffe's period of influence, although during their struggle with the re-installed Rump Parliament, the military-backed Committee of Safety made him part of a four man delegation sent in November to seek support from George Monck, military governor in Scotland.
+This ended Goffe's period of influence, although during their struggle with the re-installed Rump Parliament, the military-backed Committee of Safety made him part of a four-man delegation sent in November to seek support from George Monck, military governor in Scotland.
 This proved unsuccessful.